-SUPPORTING POSITIVE PARENT- CHILD RELATIONSHIPS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bol- ster Family Engagement Implementing Family Engage Practices that are Systemic grated and Comprehensive Shared observations of family strengths and child behavior open the door to positive change in child outcomes.
+SUPPORTING POSITIVE PARENT- CHILD RELATIONSHIPS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Shared observations of family strengths and child behavior open the door to positive change in child outcomes.
 Providers, directors and staff focus on family and child strengths as an entry into relationships and conversations about children.
 In the home and program, parents see that providers, directors and staff interact with each child as an individual, and with respect and authentic caring.
 As a result, trust deepens and communication about each child's strengths and needs becomes more open.
-Providers, directors, staff ar parents observe and learn f each other's interactions wir child.
-Providers, directors, s and parents use their obser about the child's behavior a This guides the decisions the make together about their re the child's educators.
-This best describes our program □ This best describes our program This best describes our p Providers, directors and staff strengthen their partnership with families to address challenging child behaviors in positive ways.
+Providers, directors, staff and parents observe and learn from each other's interactions with the child.
+Providers, directors, staff and parents use their observations about the child's behavior as data.
+This guides the decisions they make together about their roles as the child's educators. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Providers, directors and staff strengthen their partnership with families to address challenging child behaviors in positive ways.
 Providers, directors and staff try to understand what children might be thinking/feeling when they behave in challenging ways.
 They use this information to decide how to discourage such behavior while promoting children's self-control.
-Providers, directors and staff take steps to prevent challenging be- havior whenever possible.
-Providers, directors and staff discuss challenging behaviors with families in ways that demon- strate and strengthen the trust and respect between them.
-In their discussions, providers, directors and staff support families to help keep the child's best interest in the forefront even when strong feel- ings arise.
-Providers, directors, staff ar parents work together to pre challenging behaviors and a them in positive ways when occur.
-This supports the ch healthy development and so competence and the familie engagement with the child a program.
-This best describes our program This best describes our program 🗅 This best describes our p agement nic, Inteve and n from with the s, staff ervations as data. they r roles as r program and prevent d address en they child's social lies' d and r program
+Providers, directors and staff take steps to prevent challenging behavior whenever possible.
+Providers, directors and staff discuss challenging behaviors with families in ways that demonstrate and strengthen the trust and respect between them.
+In their discussions, providers, directors and staff support families to help keep the child's best interest in the forefront even when strong feelings arise.
+Providers, directors, staff and parents work together to prevent challenging behaviors and address them in positive ways when they occur.
+This supports the child's healthy development and social competence and the families' engagement with the child and program. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program

-SUPPORTING POSITIVE PARENT- CHILD RELATIONSHIPS (CONTINUED) STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Eng Practices that are Syster and Comprehensive Child assessment data informs work with community partners.
+SUPPORTING POSITIVE PARENT- CHILD RELATIONSHIPS (CONTINUED) STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Child assessment data informs work with community partners.
 Programs develop school readiness goals that are in line with those of their community.
 Programs participate in or provide training on transitions.
-This strengthens the relationships with oth- er early care and educational settings and promotes the use of child assess- ment data during transitions from birth through age eight (8).
-Programs share school-readiness goals and related data with commu- nity partners.
+This strengthens the relationships with other early care and educational settings and promotes the use of child assessment data during transitions from birth through age eight (8).
+Programs share school-readiness goals and related data with community partners.
 Their relationships and collaborations continue to develop.
-Programs extend relation community partners beyo assessment data.
-Data drive decisions intended transitions.
-Together the implement their shared o ambitious school-readine This best describes our program This best describes our program This best describes out tionships with eyond sharing ita is used to led to improve they work to d commitment to diness goals.
+Programs extend relationships with community partners beyond sharing assessment data.
+Data is used to drive decisions intended to improve transitions.
+Together they work to implement their shared commitment to ambitious school-readiness goals. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program